 You’ve probably heard it a million times: owning a home goes beyond just paying for the mortgage.
+Keeping a clean house as well can be a huge headache.
+All it takes is one red wine spill and you need to hire someone like ideal cleaning.
 When something breaks, you don’t have the luxury of calling the landlord to handle and pay for the repairs.
 Thankfully, you don’t always need to call in a professional.

 There are some home repairs you can do on your own.
 All you need is a little (or lot) of elbow grease and some basic tools.

 Stop a leaky pipe

 - Turn the water off.
 The shut off valve may be near the sink or even as far as the basement.